 Note: These free products may not include state and local tax returns.
 You will have to go to other sites for these forms.

 File For an Extension

-If you need extra time to file your tax return, the IRS will give you an automatic extension of 6 months (4 months if you are out of the country) to file your tax return.
+If you need extra time to file your tax return, the IRS will give you an automatic extension of until October 15, 202 to file your return.
 All you have to do is file Form 4868.
 You can file Form 4868 electronically or by mail.

 The Catch 22

-Form 4868 is used to file for an automatic extension for filing your tax return, it does NOT give you an extension to pay your taxes.
-For tax year 2018, to avoid penalties and interest, your taxes have to be paid by April 15, 2019.
-With an extension, you have until October 15, 2019 to file your return.
-I am not sure how you know how much to pay if you haven't filed your return.
+Form 4868 is used to request an automatic extension for filing your tax return, it does NOT give you an extension to pay your taxes.
+For tax year 2019, to avoid penalties and interest, your taxes have to be paid by July 15, 2020.
+With an extension, you have until October 15, 2020 to file your return.

 If you know you are getting a refund, it would seem to me there would be even more motivation to get your taxes done sooner rather than later.
 If you are getting a refund, does the IRS really care if you ever file a return?
 (I believe the answer is yes they do.)

 If you owe taxes, paying after July 15, 2020 incurs penalties and interest on the taxes due.
 If you are due a refund, the government does not owe you interest on the money you waited to get back.
 The government only pays interest on a refund if they are responsible for delaying it, not because you delayed filing.

 You have filed your taxes and find out that you don't get a refund.
 In fact, you owe some more!
 Now what?

 - You can afford to pay the entire amount you owe: